gabrieltal/shape_wars/README.md

 [Live Link](http://www.shapewars.xyz)

 ## Features

+Players are able to move around and rotate with WASD and left and right arrow keys respectively.
+Players are given one bomb to wipe the screen.
+The player must navigate and maneuver around the various enemy types and take them out before they are taken out.
 ![Avoiders](https://github.com/gabrieltal/shape_wars/blob/master/docs/avoiders.gif)

 ### AI Enemies
    * Enemies are able to follow and pursue the player by a simple method of simply tracking the player's location compared to their own positioning and moving in the direction of the player
    * Another enemy detects when bullets are near them and heading in their direction and proceed to try and dodge the bullets